The Luckiest Place on Earth, 2014

 Below at street level the Recycling Point for Luck and Wishes is embedded in the bridge structure; a disc-like receptacle that invites passers by to deposit a penny to make a wish, or to take a penny away for good luck.
 Strange Cargo questions the viewer’s perceptions and relationships to luck, and asks how we might move forward.

-Over the past 15 years, Strange Cargo has established a reputation for high-profile public art interventions, delivering award-winning projects.
-They also curate Georges House Gallery in Folkestone’s Creative Quarter, and their ethos of large-scale participation in the visual arts has emerged from their practice in the field of carnival and celebratory arts.
+Over the past 25 years, Strange Cargo has established a reputation for high-profile public art interventions, delivering award-winning projects and a practice built on the ethos of involving other people in the process of creating work.